microsoft/msquic/docs/Deployment.md

 ## Windows

+> **Important** - ChaCha20-Poly1305 is not yet supported with MsQuic and Schannel, so this doesn't do anything yet.

 By default, the new cipher suite `TLS_CHACHA20_POLY1305_SHA256` is disabled.
 It can be enabled via the following command:

 ```PowerShell